-With the hundreds of usernames and password every typical Internet user has to remember, it is necessary to use a Password Manager.
+With the hundreds of usernames and passwords, every typical Internet user has to remember, it is necessary to use a Password Manager.
 A typical Password manager is an application with a secure database that will store and retrieve hundreds of Usernames and Passwords with one key “Password“.
-Most of these tools have high level of security measures ensured to protect the passwords stored, both from in-memory and from-disk attacks.
+Most of these tools have a high level of security measures ensured to protect the passwords stored, both from in-memory and from-disk attacks.

-I have weight between the choice of commiting resources to fix Password Minder or to move to a new application.
+I weighed between the choice of committing resources to fix Password Minder or moving to a new application.
 In the end, I decided to move.
-After evaluation of many products, I have ended my search with KeePass.
-This is a perfect Password Manager that offers state of the art security, works on multiple platform (Windows, Windows Mobile, Linux, MacOS, J2ME, PalmOS) and very easy to use.
+After evaluating many products, I have ended my search with KeePass.
+This is a perfect Password Manager that offers state-of-the-art security, works on multiple platforms (Windows, Windows Mobile, Linux, MacOS, J2ME, PalmOS) and is very easy to use.